dpmj/alcazar/README.md

 ```
 Sometimes an additional call to `pdflatex` may be necessary.

-### Overleaf

-Download this repo as a `.zip` file, then upload the file to Overleaf as a new project.
-It should work out of the box.

-### LaTeX Workshop by James Yu (extension for VS Code / Codium)
+### LaTeX Workshop by James Yu (extension for Visual Studio Code / Codium)

 **Recipes and tools for the `latexmk` and `pdflatex` recipes are already provided in `.vscode/settings.json`.
-Alcázar should compile out of the box with the default `latexmk` recipe.** However, manual configuration is described below, if needed:
+Alcázar should compile out of the box with the default `latexmk` recipe.**

+Manual configuration is described below, if needed:

 #### `latexmk` recipe